fastwow/threadsign/docs/PRD.md

 - Authentication handled by Supabase

 ### Scalability
-- Batch ingestion to respect Reddit API limits
+- Batch ingestion to respect Reddit API limits (when API access is available)
 - Caching of ingested posts and generated ideas
 - MVP assumes low-to-moderate traffic